CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling_scheme/README.md

 #### refine

 The `refine` property specifies the refinement style and is either `REPLACE` or `ADD`.
 The refinement specified applies to all tiles in the tileset.
-This is the same `refine` property which must be defined per-tile in the core 3D Tiles specification [3D Tiles](../../specification/README.md).
+This is the same `refine` property which is defined per-tile in the core 3D Tiles specification [3D Tiles](../../specification/README.md).
 TODO: deep link to the part of the 3D Tiles spec that explains it.

 #### rootTilesPerAxis

 The `rootTilesPerAxis` property specifies the number of roots in each dimension (x, y, and z, in that order) at tree level 0 as indicated by a three element array containing integers.
 A single root is indicated by "rootTilesPerAxis": [1, 1, 1].
 A quadtree with two roots side-by-side along the x dimension, is indicated by "rootTilesPerAxis": [2, 1, 1].
 The space is uniformly divided so all of the root tiles will have exactly the same geometric size, like a fixed grid.

-TODO: add figure.
-How does indexing correlate: 0 to n-1 for each dimension.
+TODO: Add figure.
+How does indexing correlate: 0 to n-1 for each dimension. left-right, top-bottom, back-front?

-#### roots
+#### firstSubtreesWithContent

-The `roots` property describes the first set of subtrees in the tree.
+The `firstSubtreesWithContent` property describes the first set of subtrees that are available in the tree.
+TODO: redo wording.
 It is an array where each element holds a [d,x,y,z] key of the subtree that can be requested.
 The this is needed to know where the tree starts for cases where the content starts somewhere down the tree (not at level 0, as can be the case with some tilesets defined in a globe context with a region bounding box) or if some roots are missing.